abhijithvijayan/ghost-local-on-heroku-demo/README.md

 heroku config:set S3_BUCKET_REGION=us-east-1 --app YOURAPPNAME
 ```

+#### Dark Mode is now available

+As of version 3.0.0 Dark mode is available on Ghost Casper theme.
+Please make sure your's system's dark mode is enabled first to activate dark mode.

 ### How this works

 This repository is a [Node.js](https://nodejs.org) web application that specifies Ghost as a dependency, and makes a deploy button available.